benedictau1993/spotify_recommendation_engine/README.md

 ## Getting Started

 A pair of Spotify API keys (Client ID and Client SECRET) are required to run the notebooks.
 Visit the [Developer Dashboard](https://developer.spotify.com/dashboard/) for more.
 Create a file `client_info.py` that defines the variables CLIENT_ID and CLIENT_SECRET.

+If you would like a representative sample of our Spotify sample library scraped using the Section (1) notebook, please reach out to us.

 ## Team
 - **Benedict Au** - [Github](https://github.com/benedictau1993/)